Adventure (Colossal Cave)

 Don Woods (1976)

-Adventure was a simulation of Mammoth Cave with bits of D&D thrown into the mix.
+Adventure is a simulation of Mammoth Cave with bits of D&D thrown into the mix.

-the ARPAnet, adding a lot of Tolkien imagery.
+Crowther he ended up adding a lot of Tolkien imagery to the game.
 He “reworked the caves and stocked them with magical items and

 puzzles, liberally ignoring the original style from time to time.”* It was this